 - Reduced costs – A supplier relationship management programme has the potential for long-term cost savings

 - Increased efficiency – As the relationship progresses and communication improves, suppliers gain a better understanding of the businesses they work with.
 This means decreased delays in the supply chain and an improved operational flow.

 - Minimised price volatility – In supplier relationship management, companies can take advantage of fixed or discounted pricing or scaled increases in exchange for longer contract terms, minimum order levels and other qualifying criteria.

 - Consolidation of the supply chain – A consolidated supply chain allows buyers to reduce the number of suppliers they purchase from, streamlining the purchasing process and makes budgeting more straightforward.

 - Poor communication and lack of transparency – If the supplier doesn’t understand the company’s strategic goals, their needs and requirements may go unfulfilled.

 Similarly, the inability to maintain an open, transparent relationship between supplier and company can massively hinder the progress that both parties make.

-- An overworked supplier – Since suppliers work with multiple organizations at any one time, there may be issues with the unavailability of certain products or delays in providing the agreed service, weakening the relationship as a result.
+- An overworked supplier – Since suppliers work with multiple organisations at any one time, there may be issues with the unavailability of certain products or delays in providing the agreed service, weakening the relationship as a result.

 - Maintained nurturing – It’s important that even during times of success, a business maintains a relationship with the supplier.
-Include them at every milestone and keep them abreast of any plans for future changes in the business, as well as recognizing previous successes to avoid souring the relationship.
+Include them at every milestone and keep them abreast of any plans for future changes in the business, as well as recognising previous successes to avoid souring the relationship.